MGK

 VI.
 Role of the Titleholder

-The reigning Miss Gay Kingston serves as:
+The reigning MGK serves as:

 • Ambassador for Kingston drag